- Academic Affairs

 Roger J. Ward, EdD, JD, MPA

-Chief Accountability Officer, Vice President of Operations and Planning, Vice Dean of the Graduate School
+Chief Accountability Officer, Vice President, Operations and Planning, and Vice Dean of the Graduate School

 As vice dean of the Graduate School, Ward has responsibility for building an entrepreneurial portfolio of graduate programs that are self-sustaining and responsive to evolving needs of the health and human services workforce in the state.

 Ward joined UMB in March 2009 as the associate vice president for academic and student affairs.
 He served as chief academic officer and interim dean of the Graduate School during the 2011-2012 academic year.
 In June 2012, Ward was named UMB’s first chief accountability officer and was promoted to vice president for academic affairs in October 2013 and to vice president of operations and planning in June 2015.
 He served as interim chief human resources officer from October 2014 to November 2015.